 This document describes the Environmental Test Plan for the STEREO IMPACT instrument suite.
-This plan covers testing of flight and protoflight hardware prior to delivery to Observatory integration, plus IMPACT participation and requirements on Observatory-level tests.
+This plan covers testing of flight and protoflight hardware prior to delivery to Spacecraft integration.
 This test plan is intended to meet the requirements of the STEREO Environmental Test Specification (reference 1).

 Note that at this time details such as the facilities to be used, and in some cases the method to be employed are TBD.
-These details will be firmed up by the Pre-Environmental Review, either in a new rev of this document, or in the test procedures.
+These details will be firmed up by the Pre-Environmental Review, either in a new rev of this document, or in the test proceedures.